Introducing the Prayer "Okagura" of Ise Shrine in Mie Prefecture!

-Kagura, dedicated to the Kagura Hall of Ise Shrine, is a ceremony of exorcism in which sacred sake is served before the gods.
+Kagura, dedicated at the Kagura Hall of Ise Shrine, is a ceremony of exorcism in which sacred sake is served before the gods.

 The ritual prayer, introduced at 0:35 in the video, is one of the most important rituals of Shinto.

 After the ritual prayer, there is a dance performance (0:53) that shows Yamato-mai, and from 1:08 a long ceremonial dance by the Prince of Lanling.

 After the Kagura, worshippers pray, as seen at 1:40 in the video